adebolaibiyode/BCA/README.md

-# BCA
-Bookkeeping cloud application - CSE682
+BCA - Bookkeeping Cloud Application

-Invoice Management Web Application in .NET Core Overview
+CSE682 - Invoice Management Web Application in .NET Core Overview
-This is a simple Invoice Management System developed using .NET Core and MVC (Model-View-Controller) design pattern.
-The application enables users to create, read, update, and delete invoices.
-It uses a SQL database for storing invoices, and the database is accessed via a connection string defined in the appsettings.json file.
+BCA is a robust Invoice Management System developed using the powerful .NET Core framework and follows the MVC (Model-View-Controller) design pattern.
+This application facilitates users in performing CRUD operations on invoices, i.e., create, read, update, and delete.
+It leverages an SQL database for invoice storage, which can be accessed via a connection string specified in the appsettings.json file.

 Pre-requisites
 .NET SDK
-SQL Server or any other database that you can connect via a connection string.
+SQL Server or any other database accessible via a connection string.
-Visual Studio (Optional, but recommended)
+Visual Studio (Recommended but not mandatory)
 Setup Instructions
+Clone the Repository:
-1. Clone the repository
+Clone the BCA repository from GitHub using the following command:

 git clone https://github.com/adebolaibiyode/BCA

-2. Navigate to Project Directory dotnet restore
+Navigate to Project Directory:
+Restore the dependencies and tools of the project using the command:

+dotnet restore

-3. Update Database Connection String
+Update Database Connection String:
-Open appsettings.json and replace the ConnectionString in: json
+Open the appsettings.json file and update the DefaultConnection in the ConnectionStrings section with your database connection string:
-Copy code

 "ConnectionStrings": {
   "DefaultConnection": "your_connection_string_here"
 }

-4. Run Database Migrations
+Run Database Migrations:
+Apply the pending migrations to update the database schema using the command:

 dotnet ef database update

-Note: If the Entity Framework CLI is not installed, you can install it using the following command: dotnet tool install --global dotnet-ef
+Note: If the Entity Framework CLI is not installed, install it using the following command:

+dotnet tool install --global dotnet-ef

+Run the Application:
-5. Run the application
+Run the application using the command:

 dotnet run

-After running the application, navigate to http://localhost:5000 or https://localhost:5001 in your web browser.
+After successfully running the application, open your web browser and navigate to http://localhost:5000 or https://localhost:5001.

 Technology Stack
 .NET Core
 SQL Server
 Entity Framework Core
 HTML, CSS, Bootstrap
-JavaScript (optional for client-side logic)
+JavaScript (Optional for client-side logic)

+Acknowledgement
+Special thanks to everyone who contributed to the development of this application.
+Your effort is highly appreciated!